What is the Regions for Biodiversity Learning Platform?

 In the short period of the pilot, members explored the strengths and challenges of their plans and actions.
 This allowed to match best practices and experiences facing common barriers faced elsewhere.
 Based on this exercise, regions had an interesting added-value for participating in the project, by receiving support in the design, implementation and review of BSAPs, as well as by cooperating for technical transfer and expertise sharing.

-In order to enable the exchanges, the Regions for Biodiversity Learning Platform combines both online and face-to-face meetings.
-Considering that learning can be a very difficult task, especially in a multicultural scenario, new facilitation techniques are explored in this platform, promoting sensitive dialogue and exchange.
+In order to enable the exchanges, the R4BLP combines both online and face-to-face meetings.
+Considering that learning can be a very difficult task, especially in a multicultural scenario, facilitation methodologies are explored in this platform, promoting sensitive dialogue and exchange.

 While online meetings will be used for mostly institutional arrangements and strategic planning of the initiative, in person meetings will be mostly focused on in-depth learning and the establishment of connections among participants.